Mecca: Early history (up to 6th century CE)

 The early history of Mecca is still largely shrouded by a lack of clear sources.
 The city lies in the hinterland of the middle part of western Arabia of which there are sparse textual or archaeological sources available.
 This lack of knowledge is in contrast to both the northern and southern areas of western Arabia, specifically the Syro-Palestinian frontier and Yemen, where historians have various sources available such as physical remains of shrines, inscriptions, observations by Greco-Roman authors, and information collected by church historians.
-The area of Hejaz that surrounds Mecca was characterized by its remote, rocky, and inhospitable nature, supporting only meagre settled populations in scattered oases and occasional stretches of fertile land.
+The area of the Hejaz that surrounds Mecca was characterized by its remote, rocky, and inhospitable nature, supporting only meagre settled populations in scattered oases and occasional stretches of fertile land.
 The Red Sea coast offered no easily accessible ports and the oasis dwellers and bedouins in the region were illiterate.

-Academic research suggests that at the time of Muhammad the population of Mecca was around 550.
-Muslims scholars using traditional sources may place the number as high as 10,000.
+One study by Majied Robinson, based on early Islamic genealogical records, estimates that at the time of Muhammad the population of Mecca was around 550.
+Muslim scholars using traditional sources may place the number as high as 10,000.

-The first clear reference to Mecca in non-Islamic literature appears in 741, long after the death of Muhammad, in the Byzantine-Arab Chronicle or Chronicle of 741, though here the author places the region in Mesopotamia ("midway between Ur and Harran") rather than the Hejaz.
+The first clear reference to Mecca in non-Islamic literature appears in 741, long after the death of Muhammad, in the Byzantine-Arab Chronicle or Chronicle of 741.
+However, English writer Tom Holland claims that here the author places the region in Mesopotamia rather than the Hejaz.

-Possible earlier mentions are not unambiguous.
-The Greek historian Diodorus Siculus writes about Arabia in the 1st century BCE in his work Bibliotheca Historica, describing a holy shrine: "And a temple has been set up there, which is very holy and exceedingly revered by all Arabians".
+Possible earlier mentions are ambiguous.
+The Greek historian Diodorus Siculus writes about Arabia in the 1st century BCE in his work Bibliotheca Historica, describing a holy shrine: "And a temple has been set up there, which is very holy and exceedingly revered by all Arabians."
 Claims have been made this could be a reference to the Kaaba in Mecca.
 However, the geographic location Diodorus describes is located in northwest Arabia, around the area of Leuke Kome, within the former Nabataean Kingdom and the Roman province of Arabia Petraea.